 However the air suspension is a different story.
 In this case the air struts will start to leak at some point, and the air compressor will fail too.
 So usual shit.
 But what is not that usual are the air struts themselves: Interestingly the top and also the middle part of the air strut can easily start to rust and the rust will spread to the air bag itself which will in this case start to leak sooner then it should.
 This means that the air strut leaks are more common on cars used regularly on winter salty roads!
 Now, if you want to replace these struts then you have 3 simple choices basically:

 Aftermarket or a refurbished struts?
-There are none-because of the specific design, although I found one seller from China.
+There are NONE ! (because of the specific design) Although I found one seller from China.
 But if you have seen refurbished or aftermarket air struts for this Lexus then let the World know in the comments!

-Then there are the height sensors which can seize up or occasionally fail-due to water ingress, so if your Lexus has air suspension or if it has the adaptive xenon headlamps then it’s good to sometimes check and clean these sensors. some more info about fixing the height sensors
+Then there are the height sensors which can seize up or occasionally fail-due to water ingress, so if your Lexus has air suspension or if it has the adaptive xenon headlamps then it’s good to sometimes check and clean these sensors.

-The other suspension components are fairly durable, but the wheel bearings, the front drop links eventually the front and rear anti roll bar bushings can be more often worn, so as usual check for all those usual noises from the suspension. how to replace front wheel bearing
+The other suspension components are fairly durable, but the wheel bearings, the front drop links eventually the front and rear anti roll bar bushings can be more often worn, so as usual check for all those usual noises from the suspension.

 This Lexus was available with only the well-known V6 petrol engines.
 After some of the interesting possible issues mentioned earlier you would think that at least the engines are completely bulletproof, right?

 And yes, you are partly right since they can easily withstand more than 200 000 mi.
-And mainly the older V6 engines are really very reliable so they can run like forever without any extraordinary issues.
+And mainly the older V6 engines are really very reliable so they can run like FOREVER without any extraordinary issues.
 But as I said you are just partly right because the newer 3.5 l V6 can have 2 serious problems which can kill the engine like completely:

-1.oil cooler lines
+1. oil cooler lines

 The first problem is related to the oil cooler lines located on the front lower part of the engine.
 You like it or not, these rubber lines will get hard and brittle and they can burst at any time resulting in a major oil leak since the oil in these hoses is flowing at a high pressure.
 After the burst → the engine will make a rattling/clicking/knocking sound → next there will be a burning smell → the oil pressure light on the dash starts flashing/eventually the check engine will illuminate too → and if you don’t stop the engine very early then you will end up with a damaged or a completely destroyed engine (since if you don’t know this fact: the engine is going to break without oil, yeah crazy I know!)